Most aspects of what we consider “reality” are imaginary constructs built within our minds.

 It is one thing to accept natural calamities as the result of powers beyond the control of human beings, but when it comes to random acts of violence and cruelty committed by members of our own, people feel angered and betrayed.

-Venting anger is healthy, as long as it does not lead to irrational acts of violence.
+Venting anger is healthy, as long as it does not lead to irrational acts of transgressions against others.
 Seeking justice, gaining a deeper understanding of the circumstances, and proposing solutions and/or debating how to preventing tragedies can be a constructive process.
 But fear can grip our hearts, and while fear is an important emotion we must appreciate, too much fear is never a good thing.

 The desire to reclaim control over our fates is very strong, so strong that people will strive for security and comfort by any means possible.
 And when faced with realities that seem unforgiving or complicated, fiction quickly becomes a tantalizing target to control and punish.